 In the US, startups can provide funding based on a strong concept, often without revenue or a business model.
 Companies can demonstrate their value offer and test products before they are launched.

-In this video, our expert Thiyagarajan Maruthavanan is discussing about which one between India and US is the mature startup market.
+In this video, our expert Thiyagarajan Maruthavanan is discussing which one between India and the US is the mature startup market.

-Thiyagarajan Maruthavanan is partner in Upekkha.
+Thiyagarajan Maruthavanan is a partner in Upekkha.
 Along with this experience, high-performance teams have come

 together to build world-class products to attack new markets.
 He has also helped more than 100 founders build their v1 and v2 products and helped a handful in their mergers and acquisitions.

 Startup 101 is a series of videos about various ups and downs in the mature startup market and frequently asked questions.
-These FAQs are answered by Founders, CEOs, Mentors and those who are part of Indian Startup Ecosystem.
-We have handpicked not just few but hundreds of questions just for you.
+These FAQs are answered by Founders, CEOs, Mentors, and those who are part of the Indian Startup Ecosystem.
+We have handpicked not just a few but hundreds of questions just for you.
 A definitive startup manual might be non-existent so therefore we have the FAQs covered.